oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/environment-upgrade-cache-connection-jedis-to-lettuce.md

 ---
-title: 环境升级：缓存连接由Jedis切换为Lettuce
+title: Environment Upgrade:Cache Connection Switched from Jedis to Lettuce
 index: true
 category:
-  - 常见解决方案
+  - Common Solutions
 order: 58
 ---
-# 一、Jedis 和 Lettuce 的区别
+# 一、Differences between Jedis and Lettuce

-+ Jedis 是同步的，不支持异步，Jedis 客户端实例不是线程安全的，需要每个线程一个 Jedis 实例，所以一般通过连接池来使用 Jedis；
++ Jedis is synchronous and does not support asynchrony.
+The Jedis client instance is not thread-safe, so each thread needs a Jedis instance.
+Therefore, Jedis is generally used through a connection pool.
-+ Lettuce 是基于 Netty 框架的事件驱动的 Redis 客户端，其方法调用是异步的，Lettuce 的 API 也是线程安全的，所以多个线程可以操作单个 Lettuce 连接来完成各种操作，同时 Lettuce 也支持连接池；
++ Lettuce is an event-driven Redis client based on the Netty framework.
+Its method calls are asynchronous.
+The Lettuce API is also thread-safe, so multiple threads can operate a single Lettuce connection to complete various operations.
+At the same time, Lettuce also supports connection pools.

-# 二、Jedis 切换 Lettuce
+# 二、Switching from Jedis to Lettuce

-## （一）依赖修改
+## （一）Dependency Modification

-boot 启动工程 pom.xml 改动
+Changes to the pom.xml of the boot startup project

 properties